OttieOtter

 Indigo Bunting

 After spending the entire afternoon birding, we headed back to our campsite.
-Along the way, we came across a fellow camper packing up and getting ready to leave the park.
+Along the way, we met a fellow camper packing his gear and getting ready to leave the park.

 "I'm getting out of here while I can!" he said.